afolabilamina/datariseproject-journal/README.md

 - Google Classroom for live sessions and materials
 - LMS Dashboard for structured learning paths
 - GitHub for portfolio development
-- Oloore AI for instant LMS support
 - Weekly drop-in sessions, mentorship events, and alumni networking